frontenddogma/web-development-glossary/manuscript/p.md

 : → Pull Request

 Preact
-: A JavaScript library described as a light-weight alternative to React, using the same ES6 API. ℹ︎&nbsp;[preactjs.com](https://preactjs.com/)
+: A JavaScript library described as a lightweight alternative to React, using the same ES6 API. ℹ︎&nbsp;[preactjs.com](https://preactjs.com/)

 Prefetching
 : A technique for speeding up fetch operations by beginning a fetch operation whose result is expected to be needed soon.
 Usually this is before it is known to be needed, so there is a risk of wasting time by prefetching data that will not be used.&nbsp;[†](#w-prefetching)